 I do almost all my sound work in Bitwig Studio and in surround, but Bitwig Studio only has stereo tracks, so working in surround needs some clever routing tricks, but otherwise works very well.

-Originally I had built a surround panner from Bitwig 1.x factory devices and while it works okay, it was a bit of a cludge and not the easiest thing to use.
+Originally I had built a surround panner from Bitwig 1.x factory devices and while it worked okay, it was a bit of a cludge and not the easiest thing to use.